Altinn/altinn-studio-docs/content/solutions/altinn-studio/altinn-studio-repos/structure/altinnservice-projectfile/_index.md

 ---

 ## Summary
-This is a c# project file that is generated when a new service is created.
-This project file is placed in the root of the service folder.
-This project file helps in compiling the service.
+This is a c# project file that is generated when a new app is created.
+This project file is placed in the root of the app folder.
+This project file helps in compiling the app.